0x-jerry/blocks-program/readme.md

 ## Bugs

 - [x] Update next block position when block shape changed.
+- [x] Make slot field connection can connect when block move.
 - [ ] The parent block shape is not update when the next connection of child block connected.
 - [ ] The parent block move to wrong position When the slot connection of child block connected.